beautiful-pixel/MLOps-Construction-Cost-Prediction/README.md

 # MLOps Platform – Construction Cost Prediction

-This project implements an end-to-end MLOps platform for the Solafune Construction Cost Prediction challenge.
+This project implements an end-to-end MLOps platform built for the Solafune Construction Cost Prediction challenge.

-The current production baseline is tabular-only.
-Image ingestion, validation and versioning are implemented to prepare for future multimodal modeling.
+The primary machine learning objective is to predict regional construction costs using a tabular baseline, while preparing the platform for future multimodal modeling with satellite imagery.

-The objective is not only model performance, but the design of a reproducible, modular, production-oriented ML system covering the full lifecycle: data ingestion → validation → training → promotion → serving → monitoring.
+Beyond model performance, the core goal is to design a reproducible, modular, production-oriented ML system covering the full lifecycle:

----

-# Project Objectives

-## Machine Learning

-- Predict regional construction costs (tabular baseline)
-- Prepare multimodal learning (satellite imagery pipeline ready)
-- Track experiments reproducibly

-## MLOps

-- Modular microservice architecture
-- Versioned configurations (feature / model / split)
-- Data versioning with DVC
-- Experiment tracking with MLflow
-- Orchestrated pipelines with Airflow
-- Secure model serving via FastAPI
-- Reverse proxy entrypoint (Nginx)
-- Monitoring with Prometheus & Grafana
-- CI & automated testing
+data ingestion → validation → training → promotion → serving → monitoring.

 ---